Quantum algorithms for approximate function loading: The Grover-Rudolph Algorithm

 Here, $\delta_k = \frac{x_\text{max}-x_\text{min}}{2^{k-1}}$ and $l\in \{0, \dots, 2^{k-1}-1\}$ is the index corresponding to the $(l+1)$-th subinterval of the $2^{k-1}$ partition of the interval $[x_\text{min}, x_\text{max}]$.
-Each multi-controlled gate comprising $F_{k}^{(k-1)}(\bm{y}, \bm{\theta}^{(k-1)})$ is denoted by $\wedge_{k-1}\left(R_y(\theta^{(k-1)}_{l})\right)$ and bisects the $(l+1)$-th partition interval of the function by using the conditional probability of being in right or left side of the interval, as depicted in Fig. \ref{fig:cluster}.
+Each multi-controlled gate comprising $F_{k}^{(k-1)}(\bm{y}, \bm{\theta}^{(k-1)})$ is denoted by $\wedge_{k-1}\left(R_y(\theta^{(k-1)}_{l})\right)$ and bisects the $(l+1)$-th partition interval of the function by using the conditional probability of being in right or left side of the interval, as depicted in Fig. \ref{fig:cluster_1}.

+In the complete algorithm, the total number of angles needed scales as $\sum_{m=1}^{n-1} 2^{m-1}=2^n-1$ , which is exponential in the number of qubits and requires an exponential number of multi-controlled C-NOT gates.
+Therefore, without using ancillary qubits, the required number of two qubit gates scales exponentially as the number of angles required do, and therefore the circuit complexity of implementing Grover-Rudolph algorithm without ancillas is $O(2^n)$.

-Moreover, Möttönen et al. \cite{MIKKO4} presented a generalization of this algorithm showing how to prepare an arbitrary $n$-qubit quantum state.
-This protocol requires $2^{n+2}-4n-4$ CNOT gates.
-Additionally, in \cite{MIKKO1GATES,MIKKO3GATES}, the same authors proved that each block $F_{k}^{(k-1)}(\bm{y}, \bm{\theta}^{(k-1)})$ can be implemented with $2^{k-1}$ CNOTs and $2^{k-1}$ single-qubit gates.
-Therefore, we can conclude that this protocol and its generalizations are theoretically capable to load a discretized density function at the cost of an exponential overhead of resources to prepare the state in Eq.~(\ref{eq:grover}).
+We can conclude that this protocol without ancillas is theoretically capable of loading a discretized density function at the cost of an exponential overhead of resources \cite{MIKKO1GATES,MIKKO3GATES} to prepare the state in Eq.~(\ref{eq:grover}) using blocks $F_{k}^{(k-1)}(\bm{y}, \bm{\theta}^{(k-1)})$.